WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Kirchhoffs_Voltage_Law/index.md

 ```
 Where `V1` represents the voltage drop at `R1`, and so forth.

-This means that at point `A`, the voltage would be `5V`, and at point `D`, the voltage is `OV`.
-It turns out, that the voltage through each resistor is proportionate to that resistors part of the overall resistance.
+This means that at point `A`, relative to ground, the voltage would be `5V`, and at point `D`, the voltage is `OV`.
+It turns out, that the voltage through each resistor is proportionate to that resistor's part of the overall resistance.
 So if that resistance represents one half of the total resistance, then the voltage drop through that resistor will also be half of the total voltage drop, or `2.5V`, since `5V * .5 = 2.5V`.

 ## Deriving from Ohm's Law